novacrazy/scriptor/README.md

 Though if module.exports is an object or any other type it will simply return that, as it cannot be evaluated any further.

-NOTE for React.js users: React.js classes are functions, so a factory function is required to return them.
+*NOTE for React.js users*: React.js classes are functions, so a factory function is required to return them.

 Example:
 ```javascript